dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

         computation energy & time or by directing the acquisition of knowledge

+- consensus reality (as a long-term information as part of a context/frame)
+  - deviation from a single consensus reality
+    - for an individual, for small/large groups of people
+  - multiple acceptable consensus realitiess
+  - gradual psychosocial migration of a group from one consensus reality to another

 ### What *Might* You Conceive With Your Mind?

 - socioepistemological churn: